- Functions, core hooks, messages and constants for manipulation of game objects. The "go" namespace is accessible from game object script files.

 instance id

-Gets the position of a game object instance.
+- Get the parent for a game object instance.

 Parameters: